FrancescaK/MongoDB_Community_Kit/mugs_dak.md

 ###An example “About Us” statement for a user group

+> This group is a place for developers to learn more about the open source,
+> JSON-based document database, MongoDB.
+MongoDB is the leading NoSQL database
+> and many of the key committers are based right here in New York City.
+So if you
+> want to explore a more flexible, scalable alternative, please join us at one of our monthly sessions.
+> We typically meet on the third Tuesday of the month, have some pizza and network, and enjoy a presentation on MongoDB.
-“This group is a place for developers to learn more about the open source, JSON-based document database, MongoDB.
-MongoDB is the leading NoSQL database and many of the key committers are based right here in New York City.
-So if you want to explore a more flexible, scalable alternative, please join us at one of our monthly sessions.
-We typically meet on the third Tuesday of the month, have some pizza and network, and enjoy a presentation on MongoDB.”
+> We typically meet on the third Tuesday of the month, have some pizza and network, and enjoy a presentation on MongoDB.

 As you grow, you’ll be able to add photos, create your own logos and build a more solid web presence to help distinguish your group from the rest.
 But before that, you’ll have to plan your first meeting.